 The Revd.
 William Raby came to Wetherby as “Perpetual Curate” in 1833, at that time served by the mother church of Spofforth in whose parish Wetherby was a part.
 With the financial and influencial help of Quintin Rhodes, The Revd.
 William Raby championed the building of the Town Hall, St James’ Church and Church School in 1842/5.
 Not long after completion, sixty residents petitioned the Bishop of Ripon complaining about Curate Raby.
 They complained about his allocation of pews and other abuses by his ‘masterful hand exercised by the incumbent over the church and disregard by him of all rights of individuals’.
 Wetherby gained individual Parish status shortly after William Raby’s death in 1868.

-A local brewer later selling the brewery which his father Gregory Rhodes bought in the 1824 sale of Wetherby.
+A local brewer sold the Wharfedale Brewery which his father Gregory Rhodes bought in the 1824 sale of Wetherby.
 Quintin sold the brewery to the Coates family in the late 19th century.
 He laid the first stone of St. James’ parish church on 1st April 1839.
 He gave the church the first organ and in May 1845 he provided four bells for the tower..
 His portrait was presented by his nephew John Rhodes for hanging in the Town Hall.
 It was taken down when the Town Hall ceased to hold a weekly court and was kept in storage.
-Weherby Historical Trust had it restored and it hangs again in the Town Hall.
+Wetherby Historical Trust had it restored and it hangs again in the Town Hall.